 Judge blocks Trump administration from moving former death row inmates to ‘Supermax’ prison

-- U.S. District Judge Timothy Kelly temporarily blocked the Trump administration from transferring 20 inmates with commuted death sentences to the Supermax federal prison in Florence, Colorado, citing likely violations of their Fifth Amendment due process rights.
+- U.S. District Judge Timothy Kelly blocked the Trump administration from moving 20 former death row inmates to a federal supermax prison, citing likely Fifth Amendment due process violations because inmates were not given a chance to contest the transfers.

 A federal judge temporarily blocked the Trump administration from transferring 20 prisoners with death sentences commuted to the country’s highest-security federal prison.
 District federal judge Timothy Kelly ruled Wednesday night that the government cannot send former prisoners sentenced to death to “Supermax” federal prison in Florence, Colorado, because it would likely violate their Fifth Amendment rights to due process.